pyrddlgym-project/pyRDDLGym/docs/jax.rst

      - An integer to seed the RNG with for reproducibility
    * - model_params
      - Dictionary of hyper-parameter values to pass to the model relaxation
-   * - train_seconds
+   * - plot_kwargs
-     - Maximum seconds to train for
+     - kwargs to pass to plan visualizer constructor (see next table for options)
    * - plot_step
      - How often to update the plan visualizer
-   * - plot_kwargs
-     - kwargs to pass to plan visualizer constructor (see next table for options)
    * - policy_hyperparams
      - Dictionary of hyper-parameter values to pass to the policy
    * - print_progress